jvidal7/aws-onprem-to-cloud-migration/README.md

 ### Outcome

 At the end of this phase, I successfully:

-* Deployed the application in a local on-premises environment
+- Deployed the application in a local on-premises environment
-* Configured a MySQL database and application user
+- Configured and connected the MySQL database
-* Validated database connectivity
+- Verified successful application-to-database connectivity
+- Created and stored employee records in the database
-* Verified application functionality
+- Validated application functionality and data persistence
-* Established the baseline environment for migration to AWS
+- Established the baseline environment for migration to AWS

 ---